 SERC Director (Dec 2013-Feb 2017): Katherine H. Walsh (served as SERC Advisor May 2012-Dec 2013)

-The Student Environmental Resource Center is within the ASUC Student Union in the Division of Student Affairs at the University of California, Berkeley.
+The Student Environmental Resource Center is department within the Dean of Students Office in the Division of Student Affairs at the University of California, Berkeley.